French Train Network

 Tickets can be purchased from the websites below.

-sncf.com – this is the offical website of the French rail company and you can purchase tickets for any of their services without booking fees.
+sncf.com – this is the official website of the French rail company and you can purchase tickets for any of their services without booking fees.
 Tickets can be printed at home or posted to you.

-raileurope.com – this is a North American based company that has existed since the 1930's.
+raileurope.com – this is a North American-based company that has existed since the 1930s.
 It offers tickets for a range of European countries including France.
-It operates location specific sites so you will be directed to raileurope-world.com or raileurope.ca if you are not in North America.
-Tickets can be printed at home, printed at a kiosk at the station or posted to you.
+It operates location-specific sites so you will be directed to raileurope-world.com or raileurope.ca if you are not in North America.
+Tickets can be printed at home, printed at a kiosk at the station, or posted to you.

-trainline.eu – a European based seller for a range of European train companies including France.
+trainline.eu – a European-based seller for a range of European train companies including France.
 Tickets are either emailed or available via their app.

-There are a couple of other high speed options worth noting that may help you get to or from France.
+There are a couple of other high-speed options worth noting that may help you get to or from France.